joaomalho/Taurus/README.md

 - **Trend Metrics:** Improvement on trend metrics results collection to use in other methods.
 - **GUI:** Implemented 2º version of GUI.
 - **Auto Optimization** WIP
-- **Fundamental Analysis** Included top gainers, trendy, most active stocks, and insider information.
+- **Fundamental Analysis** Included top gainers, trendy, most active stocks, cryptos, currencies, and insider information.